Options

 The numerical order of accuracy of the turbulence model.

-: The recommended approach because the adjoint systems are much easier to solve with the first order discretizationsecond order
+• first order: The recommended approach because the adjoint systems are much easier to solve with the first order discretization

 This parameter affects how the total residual is scaled.
 It is set automatically, depending on what turbulence model you select.
 The defaults are usually sufficient.
 Depending on the turbulence model, values can be a float scalar to a 4 element list of floats.
 Refer to the list below for the defaults and the type of input expected: